snehagarwal1/MSEdgeExplainers/GamepadEventDrivenInputAPI/explainer.md

 Each input frame refers to a single timestamped update of a gamepad’s state, typically derived from a HID (Human Interface Device) report, including all button and axis values at that moment in time.

 ### GamepadRawInputChange event:
-An event that represents changes (deltas) to a gamepad's state when a new input frame is received during the browser's polling cycle.
-While the event is delivered via Mojo push notifications to the renderer, the underlying data collection in the browser process is still polling-based (via DoPoll()), so events are still tied to the browser's polling interval.
-The event contains indices of which inputs changed, with the complete state accessible via `.gamepad`.
+An event that represents a snapshot of a gamepad’s state at the moment a new input frame is received from the gamepad device.
+Each event corresponds to a full input report (e.g., a HID report) and contains the complete state of all buttons, axes.
+This event enables applications to react to input in a timely, event-driven manner, as an alternative to polling via navigator.getGamepads().

 ## User-facing problem

-The Gamepad API lacks event-driven input handling, requiring applications to poll for input state changes via navigator.getGamepads().
-This polling model creates inefficiencies and makes it challenging to achieve optimal responsiveness.
-Applications must continuously query gamepad state—typically in requestAnimationFrame loops and manually compare the current state against previous snapshots to detect what changed.
-This approach has a couple drawbacks:
+The Gamepad API lacks event-driven input handling, requiring applications to poll for input state changes.
+This polling model makes it difficult to achieve low-latency responsiveness, as input changes can be missed between polling intervals.
+When an application polls at a fixed rate, the average added input delay is approximately half the polling interval.
+For example, polling at 60 Hz (every ~16.67 ms) introduces an average latency of ~8.33 ms, before the application can even begin to process the input.

-- First, it introduces redundant work.
-The browser already tracks gamepad state changes internally, yet every application must implement its own state comparison logic, duplicating this effort across processes.
-- Second, continuous polling consumes CPU cycles even when no input occurs, and comparing full gamepad state on every frame adds processing overhead.
-This is particularly problematic on resource-constrained devices or when the UI thread is under heavy load.

-Developers working on latency-sensitive applications, such as cloud gaming platforms, have reported needing to poll at very high frequencies (e.g., every 4 ms) to minimize the delay between input changes and application response.
-However, even with aggressive application-level polling, there are inherent limitations.
-The browser itself polls gamepads at regular intervals through its internal input pipeline, and input changes occurring between these browser polling cycles are coalesced before they ever reach the application.
-This means that regardless of how frequently an application calls navigator.getGamepads(), it cannot observe input changes that occur between the browser's own polling intervals.
-Additionally, high-frequency polling in requestAnimationFrame loops or tight intervals consumes significant CPU resources, especially under heavy UI thread load or on resource-constrained devices.
+Developers working on latency-sensitive applications, such as cloud gaming platforms, have reported needing to poll at very high frequencies (e.g., every 4 ms) to detect input as quickly as possible.
+However, even with aggressive polling, scripts may still struggle to react in real time, especially under heavy UI thread load or on resource-constrained devices.

-An event-driven Gamepad API (similar to existing keyboard and mouse event models) would address these inefficiencies by notifying applications immediately when the browser detects input changes, eliminating the need for continuous manual polling and state comparison.
-This reduces redundant processing, lowers CPU overhead, and simplifies application code.
-While this proposal maintains the browser's existing polling architecture and therefore does not eliminate input latency at the system level, it provides a foundation for more efficient input handling and leaves room for future improvements, such as converting to interrupt-driven HID callbacks for true real-time responsiveness.
+An event-driven Gamepad API (similar to existing keyboard and mouse event models) would allow applications to respond immediately to input changes as they occur, reducing the reliance on polling and enabling real-time responsiveness for latency-critical use cases.

 ### Developer code sample of existing poll-based API
 ```JS